Cursive G Tutorial and Worksheet (Uppercase + Lowercase)

 How to Connect Lowercase Cursive g

-The lowercase g ends with a small upward curve that flows into the next letter.
+The lowercase cursive g ends with a small upward curve that flows into the next letter.
 This tail helps you move from one letter to another without lifting your pencil.

 How it connects: